dotnet/machinelearning/docs/code/IdvFileFormat.md

 8       | ulong | **Version**: Indicates the version of the data file.
 16      | ulong | **CompatibleVersion**: Indicates the minimum reader version that can interpret this file, possibly with some data loss.
 24      | long  | **TableOfContentsOffset**: The offset to the column table of contents structure.
 32      | long  | **TailOffset**: The eight-byte tail signature starts at this offset.
-So, the entire dataset stream should be considered to have eight plus this value bytes.
+So, the entire dataset stream should be considered to have byte length of eight plus this value.
 40      | long  | **RowCount**: The number of rows in this data file.
 48      | int   | **ColumnCount**: The number of columns in this data file.